 History

-The Collaborative Specialization in Women’s Health was formerly known as the Collaborative Graduate Program in Women’s Health.
-The first program of its kind in Canada, it was established in 2006 under the leadership of Dr. Gillian Einstein (Director from 2006-2016).
-The home faculty for the Specialization is the Dalla Lana School of Public Health.
-The specialization is affiliated with the Women’s College Research Institute, a multidisciplinary research institute, with a central focus on the health of women, based at Women’s College Hospital (WCH).
-The Specialization is now entering its 11th year, and continuing to welcome and mentor new master’s and PhD students, as well as follow the careers of our approximately 45 Specialization graduates.
+The Collaborative Specialization in Women’s Health, formerly known as the Collaborative Graduate Program in Women’s Health, was established in 2006 under the leadership of founding Director, Dr. Gillian Einstein (Director from 2006-2016).
+It was the first program of its kind in Canada, admitting its first cohort of students in the 2007-2008 academic year.
+The specialization provides interdisciplinary training in women’s health research and practice for graduate students at the University of Toronto and is a collaboration of the Dalla Lana School of Public Health, and Women’s College Hospital.
+The Specialization is in its 17th year and continuing to welcome and mentor new master’s and doctoral students, as well as follow the careers of our approximately 150 graduates.

 Specialization Founder, Dr. Gillian Einstein